-- Candidates who have less than 6 months work experience as an RN prior to cohort start date
+- Candidates who have less than six months work experience as an RN prior to cohort start date

-- Current Florida RN License will be required at least 1 week prior to start date
+- Current Florida RN License will be required at least one week prior to start date

 An RN Resident will not be eligible for transfer to another unit/department until two years from the completion of their orientation, except with Administrative approval.

-The first ten weeks of the RN Residency Program serve to introduce the new graduate nurse to Johns Hopkins All Children’s Hospital, the role of the registered nurse, and patient care.
-Foundational knowledge will be explored, including safety, conflict management, prioritization, and time management.
+The first 12 weeks of the RN Residency Program serve to introduce the new graduate nurse to Johns Hopkins All Children’s Hospital, the role of the registered nurse, and patient care.
+Foundational knowledge will be explored, including safety, conflict management, prioritization, communication, and time management.
 Resources within the hospital will be presented as the resident is immersed in the support of the team.
-(The Johns Hopkins All Children’s Hospital RN Residency Program Classes will begin following New Employee Orientation and general Nursing Orientation.
+(The Johns Hopkins All Children’s Hospital RN Residency Program classes will begin following New Employee Orientation and general Nursing Orientation).

 Survive & Thrive is an extension of the Johns Hopkins All Children’s Hospital RN Residency Program.
-The sessions are held once a month, for 4 hours and begin during the third month of RN resident orientation.
-The educational topics presented in these sessions will build upon the foundational knowledge provided during the resident's first ten weeks class time, while providing an introduction to professional development.
-The resident will be introduced to the Mentor Program and continue to receive support through peer interaction with the Support Team and Clinical Debriefings.
+These 4 hour sessions are held every 6-8 weeks and begin during the third month of RN resident orientation.
+The educational topics presented in these sessions will build upon the foundational knowledge provided during the resident's first 12 weeks class time, while providing an introduction to professional development.
+The resident will be introduced to the Mentor Program and continue to receive support through peer interaction with the Self-Care Team and Clinical Debriefings.

 RN Residents will receive education & training specific to the unit that they are hired to, in addition to the general RN Residency cohort classes.